tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## Obtain dictionaries

-GoldenDict supports a wide range of dictionary formats, including [EPWING](yomichan-and-epwing-dictionaries.html#epwing) and [MDX](yomichan-and-epwing-dictionaries.html#mdx).
+GoldenDict-NG supports a wide range of dictionary formats, including [EPWING](yomichan-and-epwing-dictionaries.html#epwing) and [MDX](yomichan-and-epwing-dictionaries.html#mdx).
 They can be downloaded by clicking on the provided links.
-EPWING support is a little buggy, so I use GoldenDict to view MDX dictionaries and Qolibri to view EPWING dictionaries.
+EPWING support is a little buggy, so I use GoldenDict-NG to view MDX dictionaries and Qolibri to view EPWING dictionaries.

-After download finishes, open GoldenDict, go to "Dictionaries" (<kbd>F3</kbd>) and specify the folders you've downloaded the dictionary files to under "Sources" > "Files".
+After download finishes, open GoldenDict-NG, go to "Dictionaries" (<kbd>F3</kbd>) and specify the folders you've downloaded the dictionary files to under "Sources" > "Files".